RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-Once you deployed Jaeger to OpenShift, you will see the route that generated automatically.
+Once you deployed Jaeger to OpenShift, navigate to _Networking > Routes_ and you will see that the route was that generated automatically.

 ![jaeger_route]({% image_path jaeger-route.png %})

-Click on the route URL(i.e. _https://jaeger-query-user0-monitoring.apps.cluster-seoul-a30e.seoul-a30e.openshiftworkshop.com_) then there is no _Service_ and _Operation_ at this moment.
+Click on the route URL for `jaeger-query`.
+This is the UI for Jaeger, but currently we have no apps being monitored so it's rather useless.
+Don't worry!
+We will utilize tracing data in the next step.

 ![jaeger_ui]({% image_path jaeger-ui.png %})

-> Don't worry!
-We will utilize tracing data later.

 ####5.
 Utilizing Opentracing with Inventory(Quarkus)

 ---

-We have a catalog service on Spring Boot that calls inventory service on Quarkus as the cloud-native application.
-These applications would be better to trace using Jaeger rather than monolith coolstore for considering distributed networking system.
+We have a catalog service written with Spring Boot that calls the inventory service written with Quarkus as part of our cloud-native application.
+These applications are easy to trace using Jaeger.

-In this step, we will add Qurakus extensions to the Inventory application for using **smallrye-opentracing** and we'll use the Quarkus Maven Plugin.
+In this step, we will add Qurakus extensions to the Inventory application for using **smallrye-opentracing**.
 Copy the following commands to add the tracing extension via CodeReady Workspaces Terminal:

-Go to _inventory_ directory:
+Go to _inventory_ directory and add the extension with these commands:

+`cd /projects/cloud-native-workshop-v2m2-labs/inventory`

 `mvn quarkus:add-extension -Dextensions="opentracing"`